020 88309782

 • Planks with top layers of 5-6 mm can be sanded up to 4 times.

-If the top layers become too thin and the overall thickness varies throughout the floors, patches of uneven sheen or colour may appear after the application of the finish.
-This is since there are areas which can no longer absorb the coat as well as the rest of the floor.
+If the top layers become too thin or if there is significant variation in thickness across the floor, patches of uneven sheen or colour may appear after applying the finish.
+This unevenness occurs because certain areas may no longer be able to absorb the finish as effectively as others, leading to a less uniform appearance.

 Advice for Oiled Engineered Floors